David Marler

-David Francis Herbert Marler (born October 3, 1941) is a Canadian lawyer in Knowlton, Quebec who specializes in transportation and international law.
+David Francis Herbert Marler (born October 3, 1941, died January 2, 2025) was a Canadian lawyer in Knowlton, Quebec who specialized in transportation and international law.
 He has been a candidate for the House of Commons of Canada on two occasions.

 Early life, career, and family

-Marler was born in Montreal, Quebec, Canada.
+Marler was born in Montreal, Quebec.
 After graduating from Malvern College in England, Marler received a Bachelor of Arts degree in literature from Bishop's University (1962) and a Bachelor of Laws degree from McGill University (1965).
 He has published articles on maritime law, served as city councillor in Lac-Tremblant-Nord (1970–72), and been a director of the Brome Lake Chamber of Commerce.
 He is member of the United Church of Canada.
-Since 1995, he has been Senior & Managing Partner at the law firm of Marler & Associates.
+Since 1995, was Senior & Managing Partner at the law firm of Marler & Associates.

 Marler's family has been active in politics and government for many decades.
 He is the grandson of Herbert Meredith Marler, who served as a cabinet minister in the government of William Lyon Mackenzie King, and a grand-nephew of George Carlyle Marler, who was a cabinet minister in the governments of Louis St. Laurent and Jean Lesage.